-This is an example of "multi-window" perception, summarised below.
-Do you see the eyes in the right face as different from the eyes in the left face?
+This is an example of "multi-window" perception, used in the POPEYE system mentioned above, and explained more fully later.

+Stare at each face for a few seconds at a time.
+Do the eyes in the two faces look at all different?

 Are they geometrically different?